 Chris Lynnes (NASA) discussed NASA cloud data access.
+He explained that:

+Hosting data in the Cloud enables users to analyze the data in place, with no data movement or management required.

+Hosting the data in one virtual place facilitates multi-dataset studies and scientist collaboration.

+NASA is developing a framework to support both analysis-in-place and traditional data download access to data.

-He explained that:Chris described the Multi-Mission Algorithm and Analysis Platform (MAA)
+Chris described the Multi-Mission Algorithm and Analysis Platform (MAA)

 Prototype innovative data system to enable open science in cloud.
 It was implemented initially for Biomass: Lidar, Synthetic Aperture Radar, but is adaptable to other disciplines.